 4th Street Theatre

-Most of the terra cotta is intact and will be restored.
-It had a free standing ticket booth in the entrance way which will be restored.
+Most of the terra cotta is intact and is being restored.
+It had a free-standing ticket booth in the entrance way which will be restored.
 The stage, dressing rooms and orchestra pit are still there.

 Just login to your account and subscribe to this theater.